The Top Nutrients This Anxiety Expert Wants You To Eat Every Day

 - Shellfish (oysters, mussels, clams)

 L-theanine serves as a modulator for the brain's neurotransmitters, aiding in balancing out both excesses and deficiencies.
 It can actually increase alpha brain waves, the type elevated during deep meditation, artistic and creative expression, relaxation, and REM cycles of sleep.
 Plus, it increases clarity and concentration during waking hours.
-In research L-theanine supplementation has been shown to reduce secretory IgA associated with stress response and leaky gut, meaning: less anxiety.
+In research L-theanine supplementation has been shown to reduce secretory IgA associated with stress response and leaky gut, meaning: less anxiety8.

 Foods to eat for L-theanine: